oktadev/okta-blog/_source/_posts/2021-10-08-secure-access-to-aws-eks.md

 - Export the `kubeconfig` file and import it to your laptop.

-- Configure a kubectl OIDC plugin to prompt the user for AuthN and request an id_token.
+- Configure a kubectl OIDC plugin to prompt the user for AuthN and request an `id_token`.
 We'll use [kubelogin](https://github.com/int128/kubelogin).

 From your CloudShell, enter the command: